agha-naveed/darkfox-ide/README.md

-# InferStack AI IDE
+# DarkFox IDE - AI Featured Code Editor

 **A Free-to-Use Open Source AI-Powered IDE**
 Built with **React** & **Electron** — delivering an amazing GUI and cutting-edge AI features for developers.

 ---

-## 🚀 About InferStack AI IDE:
+## 🚀 About DarkFox IDE:
-InferStack is an innovative AI-enhanced Integrated Development Environment designed to boost your productivity and coding experience.
+DarkFox IDE is an innovative AI-enhanced Integrated Development Environment designed to boost your productivity and coding experience.
-Whether you’re prototyping or building complex applications, InferStack leverages AI to assist you seamlessly — all wrapped in a sleek, user-friendly interface powered by React and Electron.
+Whether you’re prototyping or building complex applications, DarkFox IDE leverages AI to assist you seamlessly — all wrapped in a sleek, user-friendly interface powered by React and Electron.

 ---